Ambient Monitoring

 Care must still be taken:

 The Partector 2 and other aerosol instruments display warnings and errors if something is wrong.
-Monitor the status of your instruments regularly.
+Monitor the status of all your instruments regularly.
 For our devices, this is easily done by using our IoT data cloud.

 Outdoor ambient monitoring without controlled environment